Keeping Our Community Up to Date

 Our goal throughout the entire construction process, is to be as minimally invasive as possible and return your property to its original state.
 Following construction work, crews will restore landscaping and clean up after themselves when finished.

-If your lawn or sprinkler system is affected by construction, please call our Construction Help Line at 970-674-7800 and we will take care of any resodding and/or sprinkler repair.
+If your lawn or sprinkler system is affected by construction, please call our Customer Support at 970-207-7873 and we will take care of any resodding and/or sprinkler repair.

 If you have recently had sod replacement as a result of Connexion work, it’s important to follow these simple steps to ensure your new grass grows healthy and strong: